snphive/MutateCompute/projectReadme.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Shahin Zibaee** - *Informed and adapted from Python scripts written by Rob van der Kant* - [originalScriptsAtJan2018] (https://github.com/snphive/originalScriptsAtJan2018)

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments